Bosquito: America, rift and dissension between members (2005–2010)

-Return to Romania with new line-up (2010-2014)
+Return to Romania with new line-up (2010–2014)

 In 2010, Radu Almășan visited Romania for the first time in 5 years.
-During this time he responded to an invitation to appear on ProTV's Happy Hour talk show, and, instead of showcasing old material as requested by the producers, wrote a new song "Tobogan" for the occasion.
+During this time, he responded to an invitation to appear on Pro TV's Happy Hour talk show, and, instead of showcasing old material as requested by the producers, wrote a new song, "Tobogan", for the occasion.
 Radu, accompanied by percussionist Felix Mircea Moldovan, premiered "Tobogan" during the show on June 30.
-Due to the overwhelmingly positive response to the song, and contractual obligations for Madame Hooligan which would keep him performing in Romania for the next two years, Radu decided to reform Bosquito in a different line-up and make a comeback for the Romanian audience.
+Due to the overwhelmingly positive response to the song and contractual obligations for Madame Hooligan that would keep him performing in Romania for the next two years, Radu decided to reform Bosquito with a different line-up and make a comeback for the Romanian audience.

-At this time, longtime partner Andrei Cebotari opted to return to Moldova for family reasons, eventually rejoining with his former band Zdob Si Zdub.
+At this time, longtime partner Andrei Cebotari opted to return to Moldova for family reasons, eventually rejoining with his former band, Zdob și Zdub.
 In August, Radu Almășan signed a new, three-year record deal with Roton.
 Upon deciding to give a shot to younger collaborators, Radu started performing with Ciprian Pascal on guitar, Dorin Țapu on bass, and Felix Mircea Moldovan on drums.
 Their first concert as Bosquito took place in Piatra Neamț, on November 5, 2010.
 Due to touring with Madame Hooligan in the first part of 2011, Bosquito started regularly performing and preparing a comeback single only in the last part of that year.
-A notable exception is their Bucharest concert at Piața Constituției opening for Shakira in front of 20,000 people for The Sun Comes Out World Tour.
+A notable exception is their Bucharest concert at Piața Constituției, where they opened for Shakira in front of 20,000 people as part of The Sun Comes Out World Tour.